mistweaverco/superevil-golint/README.md

 ### Custom mirrors

-You can always mirror one of the locations found above and use your own location then.
+You can always mirror one of the locations found above and then use your own location.

 Just fork this repository and you're good to go.